limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 For that, I'm using [parallel][4], a command-line driven utility for Linux and other Unix-like operating systems which allows the user to execute shell scripts in parallel.

-I expanded `check.sh` to include logic to stop when line 32 of the HTTP response is different from the supplied `User-Agent` string.
+I expand `check.sh` to include logic to stop when line 32 of the HTTP response is different from the supplied `User-Agent` string.

 {% highlight bash linenos %}
 # cat check.sh